 How safe are smart motorways?

-Jason Mercer’s wife Claire is suing Highways England for corporate manslaughter, claiming the organisation failed to provide sufficient protection.
+Jason Mercer’s wife Claire urged National Highways to reconsider using hard shoulders as live lanes, claiming the organisation failed to provide sufficient protection.
 A report found that on average it takes CCTV operators twenty minutes to spot stranded vehicles before closing the lane.
 “These tragic deaths show the systems have failed repeatedly,” said Claire.

 Edmund King, President of the AA, was shocked at the findings.
 “It shows just how dangerous it can be breaking down in a live lane.
 Ultimately, until you are found by the camera you are a sitting duck.
 Expecting someone to wait in a dangerous and life-threatening position for 20 minutes is simply inexcusable.”

-Highways England plan to nearly double the smart motorway network from 416 to 788 miles by 2025.
+National Highways had planed to nearly double the smart motorway network from 416 to 788 miles by 2025, but this has now been paused, while the safety of the initiative is assessed.
 Claire Mercer argued that the government and the motorway company were in ‘collective madness’ as they failed to recognise the tragedy caused by smart motorways.